PBjr2002/CPP01/README.md

 **Goal:** Implement dynamic dispatching of class methods using pointers to member functions to simulate conditional behavior without if/else.

 **Key concepts:**
 - Pointers to member functions
 - Function dispatching
-- Cleaner code structure vs conditional trees
 - Mapping string input to behavior